ChristianOrr/ChristianOrr.github.io/_posts/2019-01-19-bikesharestations.md

-#### Now that the data is in the DataFrame structure, I have encountered another problem.
-I can't see the majorityof the contents, because the dictionary was a nested dictionary.
-So now I need to try represent the nested dictionaries in their own columns.
-I will achieve this by using the json_normalize function.
+Now that the data is in the DataFrame structure, I have encountered another problem.
+I can't see most of the contents, because the dict was a nested dictionary.
+I need to try represent the nested dictionaries in their own columns.
+I can achieve this by using the json_normalize function.

 ```python